-The aforesaid new guidelines require new furnaces to maintain a combustion temperature of 850° C or higher for two seconds or longer.
+The aforesaid new guidelines require new furnaces to maintain a combustion temperature of 850°C or higher for two seconds or longer.
 According to this requirement, the introduction of full continuous type incineration plants, which can maintain high-temperature combustion for a long period of time, have been promoted, in order to reduce the dioxins generated.
-Because dioxins are generated at a temperature of about 300° C, under the catalytic action of copper, etc. contained in fly ash, a method is applied that quickly cools exhaust gases from 800° C or higher to 200° C or lower and collects dust in a bag filter.
-In addition, the technology of spraying activated carbon powder in the inlet of bag filters to adsorb dioxins on the surface of the activated carbon powder after dust collection to adsorb dioxins, have been introduced.
+Because dioxins are generated at a temperature of about 300°C, under the catalytic action of copper, etc. contained in fly ash, a method is applied that quickly cools exhaust gases from 800°C or higher to 200°C or lower and collects dust in a bag filter.
+In addition, the technology of spraying activated carbon powder in the inlet of bag filters to adsorb dioxins on the surface of the activated carbon and the technology of letting the exhaust gas flow through a tower filled with activated carbon powder after dust collection to adsorb dioxins, have been introduced.
 Additionally, for soot and dust (fly ash and soot) that are generated in the course of incineration, dioxins criteria (3 ng-TEQ/g or less) have been established.
-To achieve this, technology has been introduced that heats fly ash from $350 \times 0.450^{\circ}$ C in oxygen deficient conditions to pyrolytically decompose dioxins.
+To achieve this, technology has been introduced that heats fly ash from 350 to 450°C in oxygen deficient conditions to pyrolytically decompose dioxins.